junliu-cn/junliu-cn/README.md

 ### Hi there 👋 [![Visitor](https://visitor-badge.glitch.me/badge?page_id=junliu-cn.junliu-cn)](https://github.com/junliu-cn/junliu-cn)

-I'm currently an AI Research Scientist working on developing algorithms for medical image analysis with the superpower of cutting-edge AI technologies.
-I actively participate in the fourth industrial revolution and believe that technology can make the world a better place. 🚀
+I'm currently working as an AI research scientist, developing algorithms for medical image analysis using cutting-edge AI technologies.
+I'm passionate about contributing to the fourth industrial revolution and believe that technology can have a positive impact on our world, particularly in the field of healthcare.
+I'm excited about the potential of AI to revolutionize medical diagnosis and improve people's lives. 🚀

 ### *Tools I use to code with!*